top of page

 📖 Key Glossary

 • Passive Ability: This is always active and does need a turn to come into play.
-Read your Dueler’s passive abilities carefully and remember to use them when necessary.
+Read your Dueler’s Passive Abilities carefully and remember to use them when necessary.

 • If you miss the application of a Passive ability, there is no backtracking.